edelgm6/draft/README.rst

 Draft: Write Like a Programmer
 ==============================
-Draft is a CLI-enabled *writing system* to keep your work modular, optimize your files for git for version control, and just make writing *fun* again.
+Draft is a CLI-enabled *writing system* to keep your work modular, optimize your project for git for version control, and just make writing more *fun*.

 .. inclusion-marker-do-not-remove-above